cko-2/cko-2.github.io/projects/database.md

 summary: "Created a bank database program in C and C++ for an ICS 212 project."
 ---

 In the spring 2025 semester, I created a bank database program in C and C++ that stores user records locally within files that are managed through the user interface.
 The functions include adding, removing, deleting, and finding records within the database.
+The records are read from a file upon starting the program, and written to when adding or deleting a record.

+I worked on this project alone, writing the code for the functions, the user interface, and the makefile.

 Through this project, I gained a deeper understanding of linked lists, debugging, and handling edge cases.
 Below is one of the functions used within my program.